SUSE/telemetry/doc/telemetryrelay.md

    the [telemetry bundles](api/structs/telemetrybundle.md).
-2. The telemetry relay will annotate each bundle with a new [RELAYED_VIA tag](telemetrytag.md) whose value consists of the [client Id](telemetryclientid.md) of the client that submitted the report, and the telemetry relay's own client Id, joined with a `:`.
+2. The telemetry relay will annotate each bundle with a new [RELAYED_VIA tag](telemetrytag.md) whose value consists of the [registration Id](telemetryregistrationid.md) of the client that submitted the report, and the telemetry relay's own registration Id, joined with a `:`.
 3. The telemetry relay will stage the received telemetry bundles locally.
 4. Once sufficient bundles are available, or enough time has passed,